1 Language Models: What and Why

 A perfect picture of a language would require us to have access to every document that was ever written in it.
 This is clearly impossible, so we settle for using as large a dataset as we can.
 An unlabelled natural language dataset is called a corpus.

 The corpus is thus the set of documents that represent the language we are trying to model, such as English.
 The corpus is the data LMs are trained on.
 After they are trained they can then be used, just like any other ML model.
-Here, using a trained LM means feeding it word sequences as input and obtaining a likelihood score as output, as is shown in Figure 1.1.
+Here, “using” a trained LM means feeding it word sequences as input and obtaining a likelihood score as output, as is shown in Figure 1.1.

-A corpus is a set of unlabelled documents that represent the language we are trying to model with a Language Model.
+A corpus is a set of unlabelled documents used to train a Language Model.
 Corpora is the plural form of corpus.

 In the sections below we will have a better look at how LMs can be used in a real-world setting and what are the main types used in practice.